firebolt-db/firebolt-db.github.io/docs/loading-data/configuring-aws-role-to-access-amazon-s3.md

 ![](../assets/images/set_max_session_duration.png)

-## Step 4: Use the AWS Role for loading your data into Firebolt

-Loading your data into Firebolt begins by creating an external table - full syntax can be found [here](../sql-reference/commands/ddl-commands.md#create-external-table).
-Make sure to specify both the role's ARN and the external ID you've recorded during [step 2](configuring-aws-role-to-access-amazon-s3.md#Step-2:-Create-the-IAM-role-in-AWS) in the external table's [CREDENTIALS](../sql-reference/commands/ddl-commands.md#credentials) specifier.

-Keep on reading in our [getting started tutorial](../getting-started.html) for the full data load flow.
+## Specify the IAM role in the external table definition
+Specify the role ARN in the [CREDENTIALS](../sql-reference/commands/ddl-commands.md#syntax---authenticating-using-iam-role) of the `CREATE EXTERNAL TABLE` statement.
+If you specified an external ID, make sure to specify it in addition to the role ARN.
+When you use an INSERT INTO statement to ingest data from your source to a fact or dimension table, Firebolt assumes the IAM role for permissions to read from the location specified in the external table definition.